OlivierCrt/MobotSim/README.md

 -its diameter
 -its area

-2nd function: Text processing, when the user enters a text command, the program deduces the functions to be performed, for example
+2nd function: Text processing, when the user enters a text command, the program deduces the functions to be performed.

-3rd function: Simulate robot movements in a virtual environment
+3rd function: Simulate robot movements in a virtual environment.

 For further information, please refer to the documentation available on the repository or contact me.